There’s more than one way to make homemade lip balm, and today’s recipe guide exemplifies this very truth!

 Instructions

-• Place the glass bowl on top of a saucepan partially filled with water over medium heat.
-Heat until the beeswax and butter are melted, stirring occasionally.
+• Place the glass bowl on top (or sitting inside) of a saucepan partially filled with water (about 1/4 way full) over medium heat (this creates a double boiler to protect the fragile ingredients from burning).

 Tried this recipe?Let me know how it was!